Why is acceptance so essential?

-But the truth is that life, wherever you live, whatever field you´re in, is an emotional rollercoaster.
+But actually, the truth is, that life, wherever you live, whatever field you’re in, is an emotional rollercoaster.

 One of my friends who works as a therapist told me that if his patients get only one thing out of therapy with him he hopes that it is this: acceptance that life is painful.

 We beat ourselves up so much when we experience unpleasant feelings.
 Ironically, this battle to not feel anxious, sad or angry, ultimately only causes us to feel worse.
-Opting for acceptance, instead of resistance, of our inner emotional experiences is what is behind many of the newer therapy approaches: Acceptance and Commitment Therapy, Dialectical Behavioral Therapy, and Mindfulness-Based Therapies.
+Opting for acceptance, instead of resistance, of our inner emotional experiences is what is behind many of the newer mindfulness-based therapy approaches such as Acceptance and Commitment Therapy and Dialectical Behavioral Therapy.
 Thankfully, clinicians and researchers have started to realize that trying to fight the inevitable, to be on a constant quest for euphoria, is actually counter productive.

-The struggle is the mess we create when we try not to feel the pain.
-When we tell ourselves we shouldn´t feel that way, when we numb ourselves, when we say we can´t handle these feelings.
-If you´ve ever been to a yoga class you know it is only in accepting that your muscles are tense in a certain pose that you can actually find yourself relaxing into that pose.
+Suffering happens when we try not to feel the pain.
+When we tell ourselves we shouldn’t feel that way, when we numb ourselves, when we say we can’t handle these feelings.
+If you’ve ever been to a yoga class you know it is only in accepting that your muscles are tense in a certain pose that you can actually find yourself relaxing into that pose.
 The same is true of our unpleasant emotions.
 Acceptance is key.

 In the face of pain and the fears that come along with it, it is so tempting to seek control over acceptance.
 Acceptance requires us to be brave, courageous, human.
 To leap into the unknown, trusting we will create a net to catch ourselves, regardless of what lies ahead.
 And it is an attitude that can only happen in the here and now which means learning to balance a carpe diem mentality with the responsibility of planning for tomorrow, and finding balance in life is a challenge in and of itself.

 However, I believe that seeking balance is one of the greatest challenges we have in our time here on earth.
 And facing the present moment with a curious and accepting attitude can remind us that uncertainty does not always have to equal pain.
-I know for myself that whenever I step off the beaten path and get over my initial jitters brought on by the unknown, I suddenly notice the scent of freshly cut grass, the sound of the person peacefully breathing next to me and the vibrant color of the fire hydrants dotting the sidewalks.
-A change of scenery brings a change of perception and an entirely new appreciation of what it means to be ALIVE.
+When we allow ourselves to be in the moment we can begin to tune into the small details of the world around us, which can help us to experience awe and gratitude.